 Actually, the biggest downside to our time in the forest was the filthy head colds we had all managed to come down with the day before our arrival.
 Carolyn and I were particularly hard hit and while we enjoyed our guided tour through the wildlife we were forced to move at glacial speeds because of depleted minds and bodies.
 Our hearts just weren’t in it as we trudged down trails in formidable heat and humidity with snot dripping and throats raw.
 Pounding headaches and overall malaise prevented us from absorbing most of the details our pleasant guide was offering up as we passed under the immense jungle canopy.
 We did marvel though at the fascinating looking proboscis monkeys as we were able to get within several meters of these strange simians, with their extravagantly elongated noses and deep set eyes.
 They lounged and went about their business with a relaxed air as we giggled and jabbed fingers in the direction of their distorted nasal features not caring a bit about our unkind observances.

-Gabriel were feeling slightly better off than the rest of us and therefore retained more of the interesting interpretations offered by our guide, a fellow we had enlisted on the docks prior to our boat trip into the park.
+Gabriel was feeling slightly better off than the rest of us and therefore retained more of the interesting interpretations offered by our guide, a fellow we had enlisted on the docks prior to our boat trip into the park.
 He had been raised in a nearby community and was well acquainted with native flora and fauna.
 He had a knack for locating retiring animals and was able to spy a very reclusive flying lemur whom I had mistook for bark on a random tree.
 It was very rewarding when, after many minutes peering in vain through the foliage, the small creature shifted around a bit and opened its eyes, revealing its position and affirming my wise career decision to not become a wildlife guide.

 Later that night, Gabe and I took in a night hike put on by the park rangers, as Nora and Carolyn crashed hard with illness.
-We joined a group of about 20 other night time hiking enthusiasts, including a mum and her infant who jostled along on the ride quite as a mouse, happily strapped to her mama’s back.
+We joined a group of about 20 other night-time hiking enthusiasts, including a mum and her infant who jostled along on the ride quite as a mouse, happily strapped to her mama’s back.
 The guides really knew where to find the interesting creatures and with laser pointers and flashlights they discovered darting scorpions, giant ants, darting bats, glow in the dark tree fungi, armies of busy termites determinedly consuming a giant tree, and our old friend the flying lemur.
 This time though, the shy creature revealed her pint sized offspring, clinging to her belly while mum sipped nectar from nocturnal flowers.
 The night time forest was hugely alive with chirping, singing creatures big and small.
 It was great fun to see and hear the contrast to the daytime jungle with its more serene, steamy stillness.
 The night air, cooler and safer for small creatures teemed with life including swarms of insects, bats, and leaping frogs.
 The tour was a great part of our time in the park and it allowed us to enjoy the natural wonder the island offers visitors.